Doric String Quartet: History

-The quartet was formed for a London String Quartet Foundation symposium, although Redington and Stone already knew each other having attended Pro Corda in Suffolk together as children.
+The quartet was formed for a London String Quartet Foundation symposium, although Redington, Brown and Myerscough already knew each other having attended Pro Corda in Suffolk together as children.
 They gained early exposure after winning the Bristol Millennium Chamber Music Competition at the age of eighteen, which led to a residency at the Wiltshire Music Centre.
 From 2002, the Doric studied with ProQuartet in Paris with the Alban Berg, Artemis and LaSalle quartets, and, after separately attending music colleges, they came to the attention of the Young Concert Artists Trust in 2006, where they were advised by Alasdair Tait.
 Early concerts in the UK include at the Wigmore Hall in London in 2004.
 The quartet won first prize at the 2008 Osaka International Chamber Music Competition and second prize at the "Premio Paolo Borciani" International String Quartet Competition.

 The quartet toured Japan in the 2008–9 season, after winning the Osaka competition.
 Their American debut came in 2010, with concerts in New York and Washington, and they have since visited the USA annually.
 They first toured Australia in 2019.

 The Australian composer Brett Dean wrote his String Quartet No. 3, Hidden Agendas, for the Doric.
 In 2010, the quartet premiered Peter Maxwell Davies's Blake Dreaming at the Wigmore Hall, with the baritone Roderick Williams; and in 2015 or 2016, they premiered Donnacha Dennehy's The Weather of It, also at the Wigmore.
 They were conducted by John Adams in his Absolute Jest for String Quartet and Orchestra, a "staggeringly challenging" piece which makes "fearsome demands" on the quartet.

 After the lifting of the coronavirus lockdown in 2020, the quartet gave the first concert at the Wigmore Hall to have an in-house audience, with a programme of Mozart and Britten.
 In 2022, the Doric performed the complete set of Bartók quartets over three concerts on a single day at the Aldeburgh Festival; Ivan Hewett, in a Telegraph review, described the concerts as "wonderful because they simply revealed the music in all its rich humanity, and gave it a special intimate quality I'd never been aware of before."

 The Doric is Teaching Quartet in Association with the Royal Academy of Music (from 2015).
 In 2018 the quartet became artistic director of the Mendelssohn on Mull Festival on the Isle of Mull.